as-sah/Hotel-Booking-Demand-Prediction/index.md

 <img src="images/predict2.PNG" alt="predict2" width="80%" />

 Using our random forest regressor with 500 trees, we achieve an accuracy of 62%.
 We earlier found out that changing the amount of estimators wouldn't be a big factor of improving the results.

+The running time of the random forest was around one minute on a 2016 MacBook with a quad core Intel processor.

 <!-- ## Task 4 -->
 ## V. Related Work